 To create H E A P, we challenged ourselves to emotionally delve into the characteristics that define us, particularly our experiences with privilege and discrimination, and to share what we found with one another.
 This creative process took courage.

 ABOUT OUR CREATIVE PROCESS

-During the process, we wrote personal statements about who we are, what we hope, and what we fear.
+During the creation process for H E A P, we wrote personal statements about who we are, what we hope, and what we fear.
 We researched news headlines, social media, scientific articles, religious texts, and other forms of literature for words that we believed were true, for editorials that were hyperbolic and manipulative, for commentary that attacked us, and for posts that we identified with and that gave us comfort.